On this pagetap to expand

 Database monitoring

-ServicePulse can't reach your private database directly — it's behind a firewall or VPC.
-Instead, run a small script on your server that:
+ServicePulse can't reach your private database or cloud warehouse directly — it's behind a firewall, VPC, or vendor auth.
+Instead, run a small script on your infrastructure (cron, CI, a VM, Kubernetes, etc.) that:

 2. Runs a health query (e.g. SELECT 1)